munucrafts/UE-Pack-Zip-S3upload/README.md

 Prerequisites - Windows operating system and 7-Zip for the Zipping process.

-How to Run - Double-click on the "pack-Zip-unreal-project.bat" file.
+How to Run - Double-click on the "pack-zip-unreal-project.bat" file.